-- the formulation, implementation, review, and modification of the compensation of our directors and executive officers; - the preparation of an annual report of the Compensation Committee for inclusion in our annual proxy statement or Annual Report on Form 10-K, in accordance with applicable rules of the SEC and applicable listing standards of the Nasdaq Global Select Market; - reviewing and discussing the Compensation Discussion and Analysis, set forth in our annual proxy statement or Annual Report on Form 10-K, with management; and - the administration of our stock plans, including the Third Amended and Restated SunPower Corporation 2005 Stock Incentive Plan.
+- the formulation, implementation, review, and modification of the compensation of our directors and executive officers; - the preparation of an annual report of the Compensation Committee for inclusion in our annual proxy statement or Annual Report on Form 10-K, in accordance with applicable rules of the SEC and applicable listing standards of the Nasdaq Global Select Market; - reviewing and discussing the Compensation Discussion and Analysis, set forth in our annual proxy statement or Annual Report on Form 10-K, with management; - the establishment of a company compensation philosophy, which may be performance-based, to reward and retain employees based on achievement of goals; and - the administration of our stock plans, including the Third Amended and Restated SunPower Corporation 2005 Stock Incentive Plan.

 In certain instances, the Compensation Committee has delegated limited authority to Mr. Werner, in his capacity as a Board member, with respect to compensation and equity awards for employees other than our executive officers.
-For more information on our processes and procedures for the consideration and determination of executive compensation, see "Compensation Discussion and Analysis" in Item 11.
-Executive Compensation below.
+For more information on our processes and procedures for the consideration and determination of executive compensation, see "Compensation Discussion and Analysis" below.